alephsecurity/xnu-qemu-arm64/README.md

 $ python xnu-qemu-arm64-tools/bootstrap_scripts/asn1kerneldecode.py kernelcache.release.n66 kernelcache.release.n66.asn1decoded
 ```

-This decoded image now includes the compressed kernel.
-To extract it:
+This decoded image now includes the lzss compressed kernel.
+You can use [this][lzss] code to decompress it or use this translated code with python*2*.
 ```
 $ python xnu-qemu-arm64-tools/bootstrap_scripts/decompress_lzss.py kernelcache.release.n66.asn1decoded kernelcache.release.n66.out
 ```